JoanNjoki/Health-Insurance-Cross-Sell-Prediction-Analysis/README.md

 ## Main Objective

-> Objective to this project is to be able to build and evaluate the performances of different classification algorithms that can help us predict whether or not a client will be interested in vehicle insurance.
+> Objective of this project is to build and evaluate the performances of different classification algorithms that can help us predict whether or not a client will be interested in vehicle insurance.

 ## Metric of Success

-> To be able to build and evaluate the performances of different classification algorithms that can help us predict whether or not a client will be interested in vehicle insurance.
+> To build and evaluate the performances of different classification algorithms that can help us predict whether or not a client will be interested in vehicle insurance.

 ## Context